pflooky/data-caterer/README.md

   - Utilise the metadata for the field
 - Having intermediate fields and not including them into the output
   - Allow for SQL expressions
+- Issues with spark streaming to write real-time data
+  - Using rate format, have to manage the connection to the data source yourself
+  - Connection per batch, stopped working for Solace after 125 messages (5 per second)

 ## Resources